monarch-initiative/mondo/docs/editors-guide/f-entities.md

 We aim to always state a reason why a subClassOf axiom exists.
 We currently use “oio:source” for everything (easier for roundtrip reasons).
 Currently subClassOf axioms may be annotated with

 * List of IDs/CURIEs that support the axiom
-* ONDO:Redundant, if it is entailed by other axioms
+* MONDO:Redundant, if it is entailed by other axioms
-* Name of ontology editor
+* ORCID of ontology editor
 * PMIDs
 * GitHub URLs
+* MONDO:XXXXXXX-obsolete (see note below)

 For example, see MONDO_0007113 'Angelman syndrome'

 ![SubclassOf Axiom Annotation](images/SubclassOfAxiomAnnotation.png)

+_Note_: Some source annotations will be in the format `MONDO:0020484-obsoleted`.
+The source annotation for a subclasssOf axiom may have an MONDO ID followed by -obsoleted.
+This means this Mondo term was obsoleted via an obsoletion script, and the term was reclassified under the grandparent.
+This was done for Orphanet grouping terms, for example MONDO_0016326 'lysosomal disease with hypertrophic cardiomyopathy' is classified as a child of 'heart disease' and the source is MONDO:0020484-obsoleted.
+MONDO:0020484 is obsoleted now an obsolete class, that was a child of 'heart disease'.

 ## Axiom Annotations Summary Table